Jesterhearts/ratatui-wgpu/README.md

       this backend to render from a worker thread.
     - You will likely want to enable the `web` feature if you intend to support Firefox.
 3. Correct text rendering (including shaping, mixed bidi, and combining sequences).
-   - For color fonts (e.g. emojis) only colr v0 outlines and raster images are supported.
-There's an optional feature flag `colr_v1` which enables support for colr v1, but you may see issues with radial gradients.
-If you're using the regular font size this is unlikely to be an issue, but it's disabled by default for this reason.
+   - For color fonts (e.g. emojis) only colr v0 & v1 outlines and raster images are supported.
 4. Reasonable performance.

 ## Non-goals